salomonysmayel/Blockchain_Network/README.md

 ### Setting transfer between the two accounts:

-To send a transfer we launch MyCryto app and select the network created "zbanknet" and use "Private Key" option to log in to the account from which you want to send funds.
+To send a transfer we launch MyCryto app and select the network created "zbanknet" and use "Private Key" option to log into the address from which you want to send funds.

 ![supply_chain](/Images/mycryto_login.png)

-Once loged in into your account, indicate the account to wich you want to send funds, select the amount to be send and the fee to be charged.
+Once loged in indicate the address to wich you want to send funds, select the amount to be send and the fee to be charged.

 ![supply_chain](/Images/set_transf.png)